 - In a small bowl mix together lemon juice/vinegar and egg.
 Add to the flour mixture and blend with a fork.
 If necessary, add cold water a tablespoon at a time until dough comes together.
 Careful not to add too much.

 - Use the parchment paper to invert the crust into your pie plate.
 Trim and shape the edges.
+Place into the fridge to chill for 20-30 minutes.

 - Remove from the oven and let cool.